•

 International Journal on Responsibility

-The International Journal on Responsibility (IJR) is an international, peer-reviewed, interdisciplinary forum for theoretical, practical, and methodological explorations into the various and complex issues of responsibility.
+The International Journal on Responsibility (IJR) (ISSN: 2576-0955) is an international, peer-reviewed, interdisciplinary forum for theoretical, practical, and methodological explorations into the various and complex issues of responsibility.
 Animated by the question “Who or what is responsible to do what for whom?,” IJR is a broad-ranging journal that incorporates insights from the full range of academic and practical inquiry from the humanities and the social and natural sciences related to addressing the diverse aspects of responsibility.
-Affiliated with the Gandhi Center and published by James Madison University’s Scholarly Commons, IJR is an open access journal that does not charge production costs.
-It is listed in Ulrich’s Periodicals directory.

 Support for this journal has been made possible by the Redekop Family Foundation.

-Current Issue: Volume 6, Issue 1 (2023) Criminal Justice Agents and Responsibility
+Current Issue: Volume 9, Issue 1 (2026) Climate, Religion and Responsibility

 Article